-The video below runs through a few extra tips for sitting healthily in your plane seat.
+And watch the video above as this runs through a few extra tips for sitting healthily in your plane seat.

 To maintain a good sitting posture you should be aiming to sit in a way that maintains the natural 'S' curve of your spine.

-So consider bringing a lumbar support cushion with you .
+So consider taking a lumbar support cushion with you .

-These cushions are great for helping you to sit with and maintain a good posture.
+As these cushions are great for helping you to sit with and maintain a healthy posture.

-And a great one to use for air travel is the Therm-a-Rest Lumbar Pillow.
+And a great one for air travel is the Mckenzie self-inflating travel pillow.

-Being inflatable it is light and easy to carry around in your carry-on bag as it can be rolled up into the size of a can of soda when deflated.
+Because this is inflatable, which means it's light and easy to carry around in your carry-on bag as it can be rolled up and put in your travel bag when deflated.

-And it self-inflates so you don't need to worry about bringing a pump or blowing yourself out!
+And as it self-inflates you don't need to worry about bringing a pump or blowing yourself out!